-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 FORM 10-K (Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(TRANSITION REPORT PURSUANT TO SECTION 13 OF For the fiscal year ended December 31, 2023 OR R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO Commission File Number: 001-33911 EMEREN GROUP LTD (Exact name of Registrant as specified in its Charter) British Virgin Islands (State or other jurisdiction of incorporation or organization) N/A (I.R.S.
-Employer Identification No.) Norwalk, Connecticut 06854 U.S.A (Address of principal executive offices, including zip code) +1 925-425-7335 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered American Depositary Shares, each representing 10 shares, no par value per share SOL New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issu er, as defined in Rule 405 of the Securities Act.
-YES \square NO \boxtimes Indicate by check mark if the registrant is not required to file reports p pursuant to Section 13 or 15(d) of the Act.
-YES \Box NO \boxtimes Indicate by check mark whether the registrant: (1) has filed all report that the registrant was required to file such reports), and (2) has been ge Act of 1934 during the preceding 12 months (or for such shorter period Indicate by check mark whether the registrant has submitted electrr preceding 12 months (or for such shorter period that the registrant wa ant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the Indicate by check mark whether the registrant is a large accelerated accelerated filer," "accelerated filer," "smaller reporting company," and filer, an accelerated filer, a non-accelerated filer, a smaller reporting nd "emerging growth company" in Rule 12b-2 of the Exchange Act. g company, or an emerging growth company.
-See the definitions of "large Large accelerated filer Non-accelerated filer Emerging growth company Accelerated filer Smaller reporting company If an emerging growth company, indicate by check mark if the registre to Section 13(a) of the Exchange Act. \Box and attestation to its management's assessment of the effectiveness of g with any new or revised financial accounting standards provided pursuant of its internal control over financial reporting under Section 404(b) of the If securities are registered pursuant to Section 12(b) of the Act, indic financial statements. \Box ate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued Indicate by check mark whether any of those error corrections are re- relevant recovery period pursuant to §240.10D-1(b). estatements that required a recovery analysis of incentive-based com- pensation received by any of the registrant's executive officers during the Indicate by check mark whether the registrant is a shell company (as a defined in Rule 12b-2 of the Exchange Act).
-YES 🗆 NO 🗵 ld by non-affiliates as of June 30, 2023 (the last trading day of the sec cond fiscal quarter) was approximately \$161.2 million, based on the closing per share.
-The number of the registrant's ordinary shares, no par value per share outstanding as of June 30 2024 was 512 216 222
+SECUE UNITED STATES RITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549 FORM 10-K (Mark One) ■ ANNUAL REPORT PURSUANT TO SECTION URITIES EXCHANGE ACT OF 1934 the fiscal year ended December 31, 2023 OR ☐ TRANSITION REPORT PURSUANT TO FOR THE TRANSITION PERIOD FROM SECURITIES EXCHANGE ACT OF 1934 Commission File Number: 001-33911 (Exact n EMEREN GROUP LTD ame of Registrant as specified in its Charter) (State or oth Virgin Islands ner jurisdiction of n or organization) N/A (I.R.S.
+Employer Identification No.) (Address o 149 Water Street, Suite 302 Norwalk, Connecticut 06854 U.S.A f principal executive offices, including zip code) +1 925-425-7335 ant's telephone number, including area code) registered pursuant to Section 12(b) of the Act: Title of Each Clas Trading Symbol(s) Name of Each Exchange on Which Registered American Depositary Shares, ea 10 shares, no par value p SOL New York Stock Exchange registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-ki nown seasoned issuer, as defined in R Rule 405 of the Securities Act.
+YES □ NO ☒ Indicate by check mark if the registrant is not requi that the registrant was required to file such reports), and (2) has been subject to such fili ing requirements for the past 90 days.
+YES 🗆 NO 🗵 preceding 12 months (or for such shorter period the ant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the Indicate by check mark whether the registrant is a accelerated filer," "accelerated filer," "smaller repo company, or an emerging growth company.
+See the definitions of "large Large accelerated filer Non-accelerated filer Emerging growth company □ ⊠ □ Accelerated filer Smaller reporting company □ ⊠ 0 00 1 7 - t to use the extended transition period for complying with any new or revised financial accounting standards provided pursuan of its internal control over financial reporting under Section 404(b) of the If securities are registered pursuant to Section 12(I financial statements. \Box b) of the Act, indicate by check mark whether the financial statements of the registrant i included in the filing reflect the correction of an error to previously issued Indicate by check mark whether any of those erro relevant recovery period pursuant to §240.10D-1(b equired a recovery analysis of incentive-based comp pensation received by any of the registrant's executive officers during the of the registrant held by non-affiliate positary Shares (each representing 10 s as of June 30, 2023 (the last trading day of the second shares) on the New York Stock Exchange of \$3.79 ond fiscal quarter) was approximately \$161.2 million, based on the closing per share.
+Part III of this report incorporates by reference and UMENTS INCORPORATED BY REFERENCE tatement for the registrant's 2024 Annual Meeting o of Sharahaldare to be filed with the Commission